 William Shakespeare is one of the most quoted authors ever.
 Four hundred years later, he continues to have a profound influence on our literature, films, and philosophy.

 This is Polonius’s final advice to his son.
 His parting words.
-If Laertes (his son) remembers nothing else he has taught him, he should remember this one lesson:
+If Laertes remembers nothing else his father has taught him, he should remember this one lesson:

 This, above all: to thine own self be true,

 And it must follow, as the night the day,

 Thou canst not then be false to any man.

 Hamlet, Act 1, scene 3, 78–81

 This is profound advice, and probably the longest Shakespearean quote I’ve committed to memory without sitting down to memorize a passage.
 Let’s break this into three stages.